wp-plugins/nomorecaptchas/readme.txt

 Yes.
 We have tested it up to the latest release (BuddyPress 2.0) and it is compatible.

-= Which pages does NoMoreCaptchas protect? = NoMoreCaptchas prevents spambots from registering or logging in to your site.
-So the login page is protected and, if you use BuddyPress' registration page, that is also protected.
+= Which pages does NoMoreCaptchas protect? = NoMoreCaptchas prevents spambots from registering or logging in to your site, and as of version 1.2.4, it also protects your contact forms and public comment sections.
+So the login page is protected and, if you use BuddyPress' registration page, that is also protected - and now so are your contact forms.

 In other words, it protects the pages where you would normally place a Captcha code.

+= How do I set up protection for my contact forms? = We have optimized NoMoreCaptchas to work with Contact Form 7, the most widely used contact form plugin.
+There's some minor copying and pasting in the code to do - don't worry, it's pretty simple, and to make sure you really only have to cut and paste, we posted the instructions for you here: http://nomorecaptchas.com/configure-contact-form-7.
+If you use a different contact form plugin, please contact us at support@nomorecaptchas.com and we can help you set it up.

 = How can I tell if NoMoreCaptchas is working? = Seeing NoMoreCaptchas in action is believing, and there's no better place to see it happen than your Dashboard, located at http://nomorecaptchas.com/customer-dashboard/.
 If you have a free version of NoMoreCaptchas, you'll see the last 400 actions.
 If you're one of your subscribers (thanks!) you'll be able to customize your view.